lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # Abstract submission

+## Deadlines

 The deadline for abstract submission is...TODO

+## How to submit

-Download the templates with detailed information about the size and format in the links provided below.
+First, download the templates with detailed information about the size and format in the links provided below.
 Then, submit your abstract to john.doe@email.com.
-When submitting your abstract, please forward also the form (one for abstract) where you will indicate the preferred topical session, the presentation modality (oral/poster/online) and other relevant information.
+When submitting your abstract, please forward also the form (one for abstract) where you will indicate the preferred topical session, the presentation modality (oral/poster) and other relevant information.

 [Abstract template (docx)]()